abdulraquib1/currency-exchange-service/Readme.md

 **  http://localhost:8000/h2-console/ **

 ```
+Overview of features
 * Multiple instances of Limit Service can load the config changes from spring
 * cloud config server rather than changing and bundling in each server
 * Updated the JPA Mappings with data.sql and entity annotations.
+* Create JPA ExchangeValueRepository and update the controller to lookup date from repository

 ```